-Aztec has four parks, a water park within walking distance from the hotel, and a public golf course three miles away from the hotel with a restaurant/bar.
-A half-block from the Step Back Inn is the local bus stop that goes to Farmington.
-A walking/bike trail behind the Step Back Inn leads to Aztec Ruins National Monument, and Chaco Culture National Historic Park is about a one-hour drive from Aztec.
+Aztec has four parks and a water park within walking distance from the apartments.
+A half-block from the Step Back Inn Apartments is the local bus stop that goes to Farmington.
+A walking/bike trail behind the Step Back Inn Apartments leads to Aztec Ruins National Monument, and Chaco Culture National Historic Park is about a one-hour drive from Aztec.
 If you fly fish, the San Juan River is only 20 minutes away and beautiful!

-Aztec has two trails within walking distance from the Step Back Inn where you can see the Animas River, the Aztec Ruins and our Historic Downtown.
+Aztec has two trails within walking distance from the Step Back Inn Apartments where you can see the Animas River, the Aztec Ruins and our Historic Downtown.

 Navajo Lake is the second largest lake in the state with two marinas and two boat docks.
 Navajo Lake is a haven for boaters of every stripe and is a world-class fishing destination with day use areas and a serene trail along the river.

 The 4.25 miles of Quality Waters at the base of Navajo Dam brings anglers from across the globe for year-round world-class fishing.
 With more than 80,000 rainbow and brown trout, averaging 17 inches in length, this is one of the most rewarding trout fisheries in the world.

 Chaco Culture National Historical Park preserves the architecture and community life of a major center of Ancestral Puebloan Culture (Anasazi) that took root and flourished from AD 850-1200.
 The buildings are believed to be “public architecture” that were used periodically by the people for both ceremony and commerce.

 The Durango & Silverton Narrow Gauge Railroad is a coal-fired, steam-operated, narrow gauge train that travels through the remote wilderness of the San Juan National Forest along the Animas River between Durango and Silverton, Colorado.